michihodges/webpack-final-touches/README.md

 ```

 ### Test
+#### Development Mode
 Build Webpack in development mode and rev up the Webpack Dev Server:
 ```
 npm run build-dev
 ```
 Press OK on the 'I exist!' alert.
 Enter Picard, Janeway, Kirk, Archer or Georgiou in the input field and click the submit button.
 Note that if spelt incorrectly or if anything else is entered no alert will pop up.
-Press OK on the 'Welcome, Captain!' alert.
-Testing is finished and stop the Webpack Dev Server with `control + C`:
+Press OK on the 'Welcome, Captain!' alert and and stop the Webpack Dev Server with `control + C` in the Command Line to finish testing:
 ```
 control + C
 ```

+#### Production Mode
 Build Webpack in production mode:
 ```
 npm run build-prod